hashicorp/vault/website/source/docs/http/sys-auth.html.md

 <dl>
   <dt>Description</dt>
   <dd>
-    Disable the auth backend at the given auth path.
+    Disable the auth backend at the given auth path. _This endpoint requires `sudo` capability on the final path._
   </dd>

   <dt>Method</dt>